-- 2 pounds small red or yellow potatoes quartered
+- 2 pounds baby red or gold potatoes, halved or quartered (equal size)

 - 1 tablespoon olive oil

-- Rinse and drain potatoes well.
-Cut in half and place in a large mixing bowl.
-Mix melted butter with olive oil in a small bowl and drizzle evenly over the potatoes.
+- Drizzle the melted butter and olive oil over the potatoes and toss to coat.
 Sprinkle the potatoes with minced garlic and the juice from one lemon.
 Season to taste with salt and toss again.
 Transfer the potatoes to the prepared baking sheet.